4 portions. Maximum cost: £9.40 for all ingredients,

 Remove them with a draining spoon and put them skin-side down in a baking dish.
 (Make sure to remove as much water as possible – if needed place on a clean tea towel for a few minutes)

 Divide the pork mixture between the peppers then moisten with a little olive oil.
-(I really stuffed mine and formed precariously balanced mounds)
+(I tend to over stuff mine because I like it that way)

 Scatter grated Parmesan over the peppers and bake for 35 minutes or so till sizzling.

 Serve with a spinach, rocket & and avocado salad and couscous (optional)

 All prices from Sainsbury’s, unless otherwise stated